-I am registered with the UK Council for Psychotherapy, UKCP, as a Trainee Psychotherapist and am a Senior Student of Core Process Psychotherapy at Karuna Institute in Devon.
+I am registered with the UK Council for Psychotherapy, UKCP, as a Psychotherapist in training and am a Senior Student of Core Process Psychotherapy at Karuna Institute in Devon.
 I have a diploma in Relational Psychology from Karuna Institute also.

 Why Mindfulness-based psychotherapy?

-Mindfulness-based psychotherapy integrates western psychotherapeutic practices and Buddhist psychology.
 Mindfulness-based psychotherapy develops our capacity to be with difficult emotions and increases our ability to change how we react to them.
-By developing our awareness we can experience everything life has to offer, rather than feeling fearful or overwhelmed.
+By developing our awareness we can experience everything life has to offer, rather than feeling fearful or overwhelmed by it.

 In a Mindfulness-based psychotherapy session we talk through material that is relevant to you and I will encourage you to be aware of your experience throughout.
 This awareness deepens your personal connection and helps to form healthy relationships.